 So here we go – Part 1 of my personal shopping and budgeting rules:

 1) It’s a marathon, not a sprint.
-Seriously, what’s with my sports analogies?
-What I mean by this is that for me, going on temporary spending “bans” and etc have never worked out well.
+What’s with my sports analogies?
+Anyway, what I mean by this is that for me, going on temporary spending “bans” and etc have never worked out well.
 I end up usually just feeling first deprived, then a little smug and superior towards the end (I don’t need the mall!
 I am Discovering Myself and Other Hobbies), and then when the ban’s ended, going on binge buying all kinds of questionable items.
-Now, I try to keep a consistent level of spending – of course there are peaks and troughs, but I never starve myself - I love fashion.
+Now, I try to keep a consistent level of spending – of course there are peaks and troughs, but I never starve myself – I love fashion.
 Everything in moderation and within your means – and you should be OK.

 2) It will go on sale.
 Unless it’s a classic handbag or piece of jewelry.
 Otherwise, it will pretty much be going on sale, it’s just a question of how long you are willing to wait.
 I violate this rule all the time by buying things full price, and even wrote about it here, about this dress that I just had to have because it was sooo beautiful.
 And now, guess what?
 I’ve only worn it once in the past few months and now, it’s on sale!
 GAH.
 Of course sometimes I will still pay full price for convenience or because it is just so cheap it doesn’t matter too much – but I always feel a little bad.

 3) Will I wear it in two years?
 That’s how long I try to envision any new purchases lasting – at the very least.
 This rule has been very handy, preventing me from purchasing everything from certain aggressive gladiator sandal styles to various studded items (but not all of them).
 I always think about all the things I’ve wasted my money on in the last few years and what I would get if I had those funds now – that usually serves to make me put down whatever neon item has caught my fancy.